access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-2.0-installation.md

 3\. ```cd ./CRI_XCBC``` and then run the ```install_ansible.sh``` script.

-(This mainly install Ansible and a handful of dependencies, then runs a very simple test)
+(This mainly installs Ansible and a handful of dependencies, then runs a very simple test)

 Defining Cluster Parameters
 ---------------------------